BLCM/DataDumper/README.md

 `categorize_data.py` script automatically replaces the data in every instance of this with zeroes, so no Shift IDs should be leaked in the data.

-Scrubbed info from WorldInfo'Loader.TheWorld:PersistentLevel.WorldInfo_1' Scrubbed info from GearboxAccountData'Transient.GearboxAccountData_1' Scrubbed info from OnlineRecentPlayersList'Transient.OnlineRecentPlayersList_0' Scrubbed info from OnlineSubsystemSteamworks'Transient.OnlineSubsystemSteamworks_0' Scrubbed info from WillowGameEngine'Transient.WillowGameEngine_0' Scrubbed info from WillowGameViewportClient'Transient.WillowGameEngine_0:WillowGameViewportClient_0' Scrubbed info from WillowConsole'Transient.WillowGameEngine_0:WillowGameViewportClient_0.WillowConsole_0' Scrubbed info from WillowOnlineGameSettings'Transient.WillowOnlineGameSettings_0' Scrubbed info from WorldInfo'menumap.TheWorld:PersistentLevel.WorldInfo_0'
+*(some other objects to look into, will get this merged up above once I'm through with my current OpenBLCMM-related dumping)*

+- Scrubbed info from WorldInfo'Loader.TheWorld:PersistentLevel.WorldInfo_1'
+- Scrubbed info from GearboxAccountData'Transient.GearboxAccountData_1'
+- Scrubbed info from OnlineRecentPlayersList'Transient.OnlineRecentPlayersList_0'
+- Scrubbed info from OnlineSubsystemSteamworks'Transient.OnlineSubsystemSteamworks_0'
+- Scrubbed info from WillowGameEngine'Transient.WillowGameEngine_0'
+- Scrubbed info from WillowGameViewportClient'Transient.WillowGameEngine_0:WillowGameViewportClient_0'
+- Scrubbed info from WillowConsole'Transient.WillowGameEngine_0:WillowGameViewportClient_0.WillowConsole_0'
+- Scrubbed info from WillowOnlineGameSettings'Transient.WillowOnlineGameSettings_0'
+- Scrubbed info from WorldInfo'menumap.TheWorld:PersistentLevel.WorldInfo_0'

 What's Happening Behind-The-Scenes
 ----------------------------------